paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-2005-officers.md

 (1) Except as provided in subsection (f), officers on the Space Force officer list in the grade of first lieutenant who are on an approved all-fully-qualified-officers list shall be promoted to the grade of captain in accordance with regulations prescribed by the Secretary of the Air Force.

-(2) An all-fully-qualified-officers list shall be considered to be approved for purposes of subparagraph (A) 11 So in original. when the list is approved by the President.
+(2) An all-fully-qualified-officers list shall be considered to be approved for purposes of paragraph (1) when the list is approved by the President.
 When so approved, such a list shall be treated in the same manner as a promotion list under this chapter.

 (3) The Secretary of the Air Force may make a recommendation to the President for approval of an all-fully-qualified-officers list only when the Secretary determines that all officers on the list are needed in the next higher grade to accomplish mission objectives.